binsec/esop2023_artefact/docs/benchmarks.md

 Benchmarks
 ===

-All benchmarks are in `benchmraks`
+All benchmarks are in `benchmarks`
 ```
 cd /home/binsec-ase/artefact/benchmarks
 ```